 Does completing the survey guarantee that these changes will take effect?

 No. The survey is a data-gathering exercise that supports the cost-benefit analysis.
-The regulatory amendments still need to go through the standard federal process, including pre-publication in the Canada Gazette, Part I, and a formal public comment period, before any final publication.
+The regulatory amendments still need to go through the standard federal process, including pre-publication in the Canada Gazette, Part I, and a formal public consultation period, before any final publication of regulations.

-Both individual businesses and industry associations can respond.
-The questionnaire includes separate question sets for each, and associations are asked to report on membership size and how many members meet the small business definition.
+Health Canada is inviting responses from both individual natural health product businesses and industry associations.
+The questionnaire includes separate question sets for each respondent type, and associations are asked to report on membership size, including the number of members and the proportion that qualify as small businesses.

 Key Takeaways